Print vs Painting: Understanding the Differences

 This distinction isn’t just about artistic value, it impacts texture, depth, and even market pricing.
 Prints are smooth, machine-made reproductions, while paintings have visible brushstrokes, layering, and texture that make each piece truly unique.

-What are Prints and Paintings?
+What are the Differences Between Prints and Paintings?

 As Dr. Clare McAndrew from Art Basel puts it: “Handmade paintings, especially those created by renowned artists, tend to appreciate in value over time, while prints—even limited editions—are more about accessibility than investment.”